OpMonTeam/OpMon-Archive/Resources/Musics/README.md

 * mscity_theme.ogg - Easter egg theme : Composed by Navet56
 * rival_battle_theme.ogg - (Fight against the rival): Composed by Navet56
 * route14.ogg - (May the exploration begin !) : Composed by Navet56
-* labo.ogg - Kiwaï Laboratory theme (Which one to choose ?) : Composed by Cyrion
+* labo.ogg - Kiwaï Laboratory theme (Which one to choose ?) : Composed by Navet56
 * battle.ogg - (The wild duel) : Composed by Navet56
 * arenabattle.ogg () : Composed by Navet56
 * battle.ogg - () : Composed by Navet56
 * norie.ogg - Norie theme () : Composed by Cyrion
 * trialbattle.ogg - Regimys trial theme (Towards the trophy of this city) : Composed by Navet56
+* Glanial.ogg (Unique snow) : Composed by Cyrion